UCLA-VAST/AutoSA/autosa_tests/mm_hbm/README.md

 # Matrix Multiplication (HBM)

-This is an example of small-size matrix multiplication using High Bandwidth Memory (HBM).
+This is an example of small-size matrix multiplication using high-bandwidth memory (HBM).

 Board        | Software Version
 -------------|-----------------